confluentinc/ksql/docs/concepts/upgrades.md

 ksqlDB doesn't guarantee validity of any environments when performing an in-place upgrade.

+Any in place upgrades on windowed or joined sources, as well as upgrades on any table aggregation, are not yet supported.

 ## A motivating example

 Imagine a query that reads from a stream of purchases made at ksqlDB's flagship